Raigyo/unity-3d-game-forest/Readme.md

 #### 3.2.8.
 Script: [ActionKeysManager.cs](scripts/ActionKeysManager.cs)

-//ActionKeysManager: Manages the keyboard shortcuts ingame and what's displayed / hidden then**
+//ActionKeysManager: Manages the keyboard shortcuts ingame and what's displayed / hidden

 Used for the pause menu, the displaying of the minimap or the time selector pannel.